KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 Though they appear as opposites, they are distinct without being adversaries.
 Their difference is functional, not moral, and the Non-Fusion Axiom holds them apart without collapsing either into the other.
 Stillness is not absence — it is a womb filled with hidden surge.
 Motion is not chaos — it is the flowering of what has always been poised.

-The Aion / Khaon polarity is inscribed on **🏛️ Structon**, the absolute structure that lets the two be drawn as distinct at all. 🕳️ Zenon is beyond the polarity and beyond the sheet — neither the womb nor the motion, not-both and beyond-both, the trans-structural ground that makes even that sheet possible without ever being either pole.
+The Aion / Khaon bifurcal distinction is inscribed on **🏛️ Structon**, the absolute structure that lets the two be drawn as distinct at all. 🕳️ Zenon is beyond the bifurcal distinction and beyond the sheet — neither the womb nor the motion, not-both and beyond-both, the trans-structural ground that makes even that sheet possible without ever being either root.

 ### Shred Integration

 The "coming undone" philosophy treats polarity as proof of a closed circuit — a design where both flows serve the same containment.
-But the bifurcal polarity of ⚫ Aion and ♾ Khaon is not a prison loop; it is the structural allowance by which motion becomes possible at all.
+But the bifurcal distinction of ⚫ Aion and ♾ Khaon is not a prison loop; it is the structural allowance by which motion becomes possible at all.
 To call that allowance "authorship" of both outcomes is to mistake the existence of roads for a decree on which direction you must walk.

 **Anchor**
 Polarity allows motion; orientation determines where it leads.